-Botswana or the Republic of Botswana is a small landlocked country located at the southern part of Africa sharing borders with the Republic of South Africa to the south and southeast, the Republic of Namibia to the north and west, the republic of Zimbabwe to the northeast.
-Botswana also meets the republic of Zambia at a single point.
+The Republic of Botswana or "Botswana" for short, is a small landlocked country located at the southern part of Africa bordering the Republic of South Africa to the south and southeast, the Republic of Zimbabwe to the northeast and the Republic of Namibia to the north and west.
+Botswana also meets the Republic of Zambia at a single point.

-Botswana has a total land area of about 566,730 squared kilometers and a total population of about 2 million people with the population growth rate around 1.7%.
-About 62 percent of the Botswana population live in urban areas in major cities and towns such as Gaborone the capital.
+Botswana has a total land area of about 566,730 squared kilometers and a total population of about 2 million people with the population growth rate hovering around 1.7%.
+About 62 percent of the Botswana population lives in urban areas in major cities and towns such as Gaborone the capital.
 Gaborone the capital of Botswana contains about 200,000 people.

-Unlike in most other African countries, Botswana has a very high literacy rate of around 80% (both males and females) which implies about 80 percent of all people above 15 years old can read and write in Botswana which is a great achievement.
-The high literacy rate is due mainly to the free education in Botswana today.
+Unlike in most other African countries, Botswana has a very high literacy rate of around 80% (both males and females) which implies about 80 percent of all people above the age 15 can at least read and write in Botswana today which is great.
+The high literacy rate is mainly because of the free education system in Botswana today.
 Botswana offers free education for all up to the university level which is great.
 Also, Botswana remains one of Africa's most stable countries today with the continent's longest continuous multi-party democracy.
 It is relatively free of corruption and has a good human rights record.

-Although life in the big cities and towns has improved a lot in the past couple of years, poverty level remains all time high in the rural areas due to inequality and unequal distribution of funds.
-Diamond which accounts for more than 75% of GDP belongs to all Botswana people yet the poor living in the rural areas get almost nothing out of the national cake.
-Extreme poverty and hunger remains at all time high in the rural areas while those in the urban areas enjoy all the national cake.
+Although life in the big cities and towns has improved a lot in the past couple of years, poverty level remains all time high in the rural areas due mainly to desertification, inequality and discrimination, unequal distribution of public funds, etc.

 Most of the people living in rural areas are subsistence farmers who grow crops and rear animals just to feed themselves and their families.
 However, because of desertification, most farmers in the rural areas have lost their farm lands leaving most with nothing but absolute poverty.